 Life on the road can be a bit hectic.
 Trying to balance bike advocacy with having a personal life, as well as trying to maintain a semblance of physical fitness has been a challenge, but after a few months of living on the road, we’re actually managing to get into a sort of non-routine-routine.
 If […]

-When living a life that consists of driving spot to spot on the road, it is always good to find a place to check out for a bit and hide.
-Even better if its known for gorgeous scenery and legendary trails.
-After our Subaru/ IMBA Trail Care Crew visit to Phoenix, we choose to make […]
+When living as a road based nomad, it is always good to find a place to check out for a bit and hide.
+Even better if it’s known for gorgeous scenery and legendary trails.
+After a Subaru/ IMBA Trail Care Crew visit to Phoenix, we choose to make Sedona, Arizona as the place to make […]

 IMBA California is gathering bike advocates, clubs, industry leaders, and land managers for a California Advocacy Summit followed by a benefit party during the 2009 Sea Otter Classic.
 The benefit party will feature great beer, food, and the premier of the film Freedom Riders.
 IMBA Happy Hour and Film Premier of Freedom Riders April 18, […]